Chuck Berry

 Certainly the single most important black artist in rock and roll, Chuck Berry is arguably the most important figure, regardless of race, in rock history.
 The archetypal rock and roller, Chuck Berry melded blues, country, and a witty, defiant teen outlook into songs that influenced vitally every rock musician in his wake.

-Chuck Berry's musical influences
+Chuck Berry's music influences

 Charlie Christian